raihan2000/VM-img-converter/README.md

 - This script will work only if your given Directory or File Name without empty spaces so make sure your Directory and Image File does not contains any spaces
+- This script will take only One image to convert dont use multiple image

 ## Supported Extensions
 - 01 : vdi